 - Having blurry vision and difficulty thinking, depending on how high your sugar goes

-A little earlier in the process, if you’re kind of pre-diabetic, you might actually notice some things like weight gain, which can occur when your insulin levels are still there keeping up with things but they’re causing a lot of fat storage, and you may have these sugar swings, like you’ll eat something, you’ll feel fine, and then five minutes later you’ll be hungry again.
+A little earlier in the process, if you’re kind of pre-diabetic, you might actually notice some things like weight gain, which can occur when your insulin levels are still there keeping up with things but they’re causing a lot of fat storage, and you may experience sugar swings; for example, you’ll eat something, you'll feel fine, and then five minutes later you’ll be hungry again.

-One of the physical cues that you could actually even notice on yourself is skin changes.
-A particular one is called acanthosis nigricans.
+One of the physical cues that you might actually notice on yourself is skin changes.
+A particular one is calledacanthosis nigricans.
 This is basically a skin condition that starts to cause a darkening around the neck or sometimes in the armpits.
 This is a sign that your insulin levels are going up and that you’re trending towards diabetes.

 How does Diabetes Start?

-It’s a little bit of a mystery.
-There are genetic components.
-If you’ve got a family member with diabetes, it’s possible you could have it too.
-It increases your risk.
+This is a little bit of a mystery.
+There are a number of risk factors, including genetic components: if you’ve got a family member with diabetes, it’s possible you could develop it as well.
 However, a lot of risk factors also have to do with diet.
-Specifically, as we start eating foods that aren’t that great for us that have a lot of sugars and processed carbs, maybe without a lot of nutrients, we start to gain weight.
+Specifically, as we start eating foods that aren’t that great for us, that include a lot of sugars and processed carbs, maybe without a lot of nutrients, we start to gain weight.
 Insulin then stops doing the job it’s supposed to do.

 So basically your pancreas is making a bunch of insulin which is causing you gain more fat, makes you feel more tired, and hungry.
-If you’re supposed to be exercising and eating right, having a condition where you feel tired and hungry and gaining more weight is going to feel terrible.
+If you’re trying to maintain a habit of exercising and eating right, having a condition where you feel tired and hungry and gaining more weight is going to feel terrible.
 So you get into this vicious cycle and then eventually your pancreas just gives up.
 The cells in the pancreas start making insulin and now your blood sugar starts to go way up because there is no way it’s getting into the muscle where it needs to go.
 When your blood sugar goes up that’s where diabetes starts.